What we do sign

-Ribbon-cutting ceremony for Bernie Cooper Riverside Park in Norwood.
+Ribbon-cutting ceremony for Bernie Cooper Riverfront Park in Norwood.

 By Thomas Patti, Communications Coordinator